 Q: I am planning to study a Health Science course at University.
 Which subject must I undertake – Biology, Chemistry or Physics?

-A: It depends on the heath science course that you are considering.
+A: It depends on the health science course that you are considering.
 Some courses have recommended subjects or assumed knowledge requirements.
 Please refer to the latest UAC Guide for more information.
 Students aspiring to study Medicine should consider Chemistry and Physics.

 Maths Advanced, Maths Ext 1